GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/sending-a-daily-summary-of-activity/en.md

 }
 ```

+## Scheduling the execution of the GraphQL query via WP-Cron

+We must schedule the WP-Cron event to execute the Gato GraphQL hook `gato_graphql__execute_persisted_query`, passing along the email to send the email to as argument, and the recurrence (daily).

-Then, we schedule the WP-Cron event, either via PHP:
+We do this either via PHP:

 ```php
 \wp_schedule_event(